 If students have already arrived on-site when this decision is made, ISEP will follow its evacuation policy and procedures.

 Should ISEP determine it necessary to suspend or cancel a program, ISEP recommends that other ISEP students do not travel to this area.
 As such, ISEP will not do active check-in communications if an emergency event were to take place in the location.

-The decision to evacuate a program will be made by ISEP on a case-by-case basis, taking into account advice from the host university, the U.S. Department of State (or that host country’s government), the Overseas Security Advisory Council, the World Health Organization, the Center for Disease Control, On Call International, and any other sources that may be relevant to the specific emergency.
-ISEP is the final decision maker as to whether or not evacuate a program and reserves the right to do so in the best interest of participants.
+The decision to evacuate a program will be made by ISEP on a case-by-case basis, taking into account advice from the host university, the U.S. Department of State (or that host country’s government), the Overseas Security Advisory Council, the World Health Organization, the Center for Disease Control, On Call International (ISEP’s medical evacuation provider), and any other sources that may be relevant to the specific emergency.
+ISEP is the final decision maker as to whether or not to evacuate a program and reserves the right to do so in the best interest of participants.
 ISEP can only require evacuation of students who are within the program dates.

-In the event of a program evacuation, On Call International will evacuate students to the nearest safe location either through commercial airlines or a chartered flight.
-The method of evacuation and location to which students will be evacuated is determined by UnitedHealthCare Global.
+ISEP’s medical evacuation provider will evacuate students to the nearest safe location either through commercial airlines or a chartered flight in the event of a program evacuation.
+The method of evacuation and location to which students will be evacuated is determined by ISEP’s medical evacuation provider.
 Once students arrive in the nearest safe location, students are responsible for penalties assessed by air carriers that may result from itinerary changes.
 Any additional expense resulting from the itinerary change or cancellation is the responsibility of the participant.